 Marquise Cut Diamond Length to Width Ratio

 Each fancy diamond shape has a certain length to width ratio that is considered most appealing for that shape.
-The optimal ratio for marquise cut diamonds is between 1.75 – 2.15.
-However, you should choose the diamond that catches your eye, after all, that is the only thing that matters.
+While personal preference prevails, the optimal ratio for marquise diamonds is between 1.75 – 2.15.
+The higher the ratio, the thinner the diamond looks.